The Jetset Society performing as a live band at a ball in Vienna

 Understanding the schedule

-Opening, programme items, breaks and later party phases require a band that coordinates well with moderation, technical teams, venue and ball committee.
+Opening, programme items, breaks and later party phases need a band that works closely with the MC, technical teams, venue and ball committee.

 Suitable lineup

-The band size should match the room, stage, guest numbers and desired impact.
-Additional voices, horns or instruments create more live impact.
+The band size should match the room, stage, guest count and the impact you're aiming for.
+Extra vocalists, horns or instruments add live energy.

 Technical reliability